JongSeokJang/Sogang-Embedded-System-Software/README.md

 - system call test complete
 - all module device integration complete and works properly
 	- need to modify characters printed on the device
+	- modified characters printed on the device
+- all requirements are finished
+	- plan to modify code to ioctl style

 ### Work in progress...